jessonfoo/p001/week_1/5_HTML_CSS_solo_challenge/readme.md

 # U1.W1: More HTML & CSS

+**THIS IS YOUR SOLO CHALLENGE FOR WEEK 1.** Please reference the [Phase 0 Handbook](https://github.com/Devbootcamp/phase_0_handbook/) for more details as to what this entails.

 ## Learning Competencies
 - Position HTML elements using CSS padding, borders, and margins.
 - Use HTML tags to present information on a website

-## Releases

-**THIS IS YOUR SOLO CHALLENGE FOR WEEK 1.** Please reference the [Phase 0 Handbook](https://github.com/Devbootcamp/phase_0_handbook/) for more details as to what this entails.
+## Release 0: More HTML

-Everything in this challenge is within the context of the `unit1_week` folder in your website repository.
+Everything in this challenge is within the context of the `unit1_projects` folder in your website repository.

-### 1. More HTML

 #### a.
 Learn